studio-drishti/recipe-lab/README.md

 # Recipe Lab

 Play with your food.

-## Node Docker Good Defaults
+A recipe collaboration web application.

 The Docker workflow was adapted from [Node Docker Good Defaults](https://github.com/BretFisher/node-docker-good-defaults)